 The company first employed dyne inks to determine the surface cleanliness levels on their metals after performing their specified cleaning processes but to no avail.
 There was too much subjectivity in the inks; the suppliers couldn’t tell for sure whether or not the metal was clean, and their engines still omitted leaks.

 Interpreting the Surface

 An employee of the automotive manufacturer discovered BTG Labs on the internet and recruited the Surface Analyst™.
 They took 10,000 measurements with different cleaning processes to analyze the varying surface energies.
 After interpreting the results, they settled on a pass/fail qualification.
 This would articulate to all of the manufacturers within the entire company, on a completely objective scale, whether or not their newly prepared surfaces met the desired cleanliness levels to bond RTV.
 The company now had a way to check incoming supplier materials as well as assembly checks.

-Conventional methods are too subjective and destructive leading to bong failures and wasted material.
+Conventional methods are too subjective and destructive leading to bond failures and wasted material.
 The Surface Analyst delivers a quantitative, nondestructive, and non-subjective way to measure surface cleanliness and insure reliable and successful bonds.